ajbarea/goal-seeker-ai/README.md

 ### Adaptive Behaviors

+- **Distance-Based Motor Control**: Robot moves more precisely when close to target and faster when far away
 - **Exploration vs. Exploitation**: Controlled by an adaptive exploration rate that decreases over time
 - **Action Persistence**: Dynamic action duration for smoother movement
-- **Learning Rate Adaptation**: Learning rate adjusts based on training progress
+- **Learning Rate Adaptation**: Learning rate increases when closer to target for more precise learning
 - **Discount Factor Adjustment**: Adapts based on proximity to goal and reward significance
 - **Random Movements**: Occasional random behaviors to escape local minimums
+- **Intelligent Action Selection**: Uses distance-based logic to choose optimal actions when Q-table entries are new
 - **Success Tracking**: Success rates tracked across episodes to measure improvement

 ### Visualization